 Distinctive features: 1-5-foliolate leaves with a simple tendril; prophylls arranged in two opposite rows or bromeliad-like; ovary usually lepidote.

-Distribution: A neotropical genus of 7 species, distributed from Mexico to Paraguay; in diverse habitats including humid forests, riparian forests, and dry forests; 5-500 m.
+Distribution: A neotropical genus of 7 species, distributed from Mexico to Paraguay; in diverse habitats including humid forest, riparian forest, and dry forest; 5-500 m.